-2020 is a year of celebration for our charity as we mark 40 years of delivering specialist care and support to terminally ill people in Cornwall.
+2020 is the year in which we mark 40 years of delivering specialist care and support to terminally ill people in Cornwall.
 Working together with the Cornish community we provide our services, free of charge, to people over the age of 18 in our two hospices, in towns and villages near their homes and in Cornwall’s acute hospital.

 Mount Edgcumbe Hospice was the first hospice to be built in Cornwall and opened its doors in 1980.
 It had been the dream of the Countess of Mount Edgcumbe who was President of the appeal to fund the hospice and who wrote; “This charity was floated on a stream of sympathy, which exists for those suffering from cancer.
 The practical aim is to meet, urgently, the desperate need, by creating an after-care home in Cornwall.
 Your gift will help ease so much suffering and distress.”